Garth Butcher: Vancouver Canucks

-Shortly after the international tourney, he was called up to the NHL to join the Canucks for five regular season games (debuting January 7, 1982) and one play-off game in the team's run to the Stanley Cup Finals.
+Shortly after the international tourney, he was called up to the NHL to join the Canucks for five regular season games (debuting January 7, 1982) and one play-off game in the team's run to the Stanley Cup Final.

 After splitting part of the next season with the Canucks' farm team, the Fredericton Express, Butcher became a staple of the NHL club's defence.
 Butcher became known for his defensive prowess and never matched his offensive numbers from junior.
 His best offensive season was 1987–88 when he recorded a modest 23 points (6 goals and 17 assists).

-Goals came so rarely for Butcher at the NHL level that, in the 1988–89 season, his first goal of the season came in the playoffs (the Game 6 winning goal in the near-upset of the Calgary Flames).
+Goals came so rarely for Butcher at the NHL level that, in the 1988–89 season, his first goal of the season came in the playoffs (the game six winning goal in the near-upset of the Calgary Flames).

 Butcher played an aggressive style and earned a reputation as a classic "needler" who distracted opponents or provoked them into taking penalties.
 In 1989, Gerard Gallant of the Detroit Red Wings was suspended five games for retaliating and deliberately attempting to injure Butcher.

 Butcher was not a prolific fighter but was still regarded as a tough, capable opponent.
 His December 26, 1988, fight with Mark Hunter of the Calgary Flames resulted in Hunter missing part of the season due to a concussion.

 In his near-decade and 610 games with the Canucks, Butcher amassed a club-record 1,668 penalty minutes, a mark eventually broken by Gino Odjick.
 His perseverance and battling attitude earned him the respect of the Canuck fans and team.
 After his retirement, the Canucks organization placed him in the sixth spot on their list of the 50 Greatest Canucks of all time.